 Some of Aidan’s pieces include: Ripple the Ocean of Eyes, a interactive orchestra piece in which the orchestra must react in real time to decisions made by the conductor and by each other; I’m Actually Just Making Stuff Up, a musical game about finding out who is improvising and who isn’t; Hard Weather, a song cycle about the melting glaciers and the effect of climate change on the ecosystems and characters dependent on the glaciers in collaboration with the poet Erin Lynch; Transmission Fog, a live remote performance project that examines communication and the struggle to understand each other across barriers; We Play New Music Like It’s Old, a work where two actors/narrators comment on a performance until they gradually become the performance themselves; and A Musical Game of Musical Life, where performers journey through a board of prompts playing excerpts from their musical lives.

-Aidan teaches composition, theory, and musicianship at Juilliard Pre-College.
+Aidan teaches composition, theory, and musicianship at the Walden School’s Young Musicians Program, as well as at Opportunity Music Project.
 He is a teaching fellow for theory at Juilliard, and has taught aural skills at USC and the University of Washington.
-In the summer of 2024, Aidan will be on the faculty of the Walden School’s Young Musicians Program.

 Aidan’s non-musical interests include Computer Science, Origami, and Orienteering.
 In his childhood he also was an avid mountain climber with his family, climbing Mt.
 Rainier in Washington when he was 7 years old, and visiting Everest Base Camp in a trip to the Himalayas when he was 8.
 Some of these trips serve as inspiration for his music, such as the piece Ladakhi Call, based on the landscape of Ladakh, an arid Himalayan region in North India where he and his family hiked during the summer of 2015.